Banteay Kdei: The Citadel of Chambers

 The Inner Sanctuary

-Book an Angkor Small Circuit Tour
+Book a Small Circuit Tour